Emamezi/ApexPlay-Gaming-and-Electronics-Retail/README.md

 ### Sales Team
-* **Rebase Sales Targets Against Organic Performance, Not Pandemic Peak**
-  * Rebase future sales targets against the 2019 organic growth trajectory rather than the 2020 pandemic peak.
-Build a normalized growth model that projects from 2019's $3.87M baseline, applies a realistic organic growth rate, and uses that trajectory as the performance benchmark for 2023 and beyond.

 * **Prioritize Q4 Demand Recovery as the Single Biggest Near-Term Revenue Opportunity**
- 	* Build reecovery plans with specific revenue targets, promotional calendar, inventory commitments, and channel investment  outlined by Q2 2023  to prevent a repeat at the most commercially critical moment of the year.
+ 	* Build reecovery plans with specific revenue targets, promotional calendar, inventory commitments, and channel investment to prevent a repeat at the most commercially critical moment of the year.
 	* 	A Q4 recovery to even 60% of 2021 Q4 performance levels would potentially add approximately $800,000 to $1 million in revenue in a single quarter which would make it the highest return sales initiative available in the near term without additional new product or market expansion investments.

 * **Develop a Dedicated Sales Strategy for the APAC Region**